 Formative Assessment Feedback: Students can email their written assignment at least 5 days before the due date, and written feedback will be provided on how to improve.

-The University Formative and Assessment Feedback Guidelines can be found on the Student Administration support pages.
+Bloomsbury Institute's Formative and Assessment Feedback Guidelines can be found on the policy page accessible through the Student Services page on the Institute's Website.